josephjacobson/resume/resume.md

 full metrics and alerting (squid, collectd, graphite).
 Performed fleet wide upgrades of critical firmware and software packages, and operating systems upgrades (ansible, Debian).
-Helped define architectural needs of move to cloud enviroment (Google Compute Engine, Cloud Storage).
-Defined infrastructure requirements for cloud enviroment(s), and then setup admin and configuration management stack in each (DHCP, DNS, puppet, innobackupex (Percona), NFS, SMTP, SSH, Nagios, apt).
+Helped define architectural needs of move to cloud environment (Google Compute Engine, Cloud Storage).
+Defined infrastructure requirements for cloud environment(s), and then setup admin and configuration management stack in each (DHCP, DNS, puppet, innobackupex (Percona), NFS, SMTP, SSH, Nagios, apt).
 Wrote tooling for replication of production servers into cloud environments.
 Wrote tooling and procedures